Thannis86/Assignment4/info/readme.md

 Taking a break from front end, I setup my database.
 I've also now created my seed file and server file without issue until now.
 Currently I'm running into an error when attempting to run the server with a module not being found.
 I've tried individually reinstalled express, cors, pg and dotenv but that doesn't seem to be the issue.

 I have just figured out that i was in the wrong root which was creating the issue.
 Now I just need to figure out how to properly connect my server and database.

+---

+10/01 3pm - Trello 3

+I have setup a command to show me the rows from my table in the server in a console log, but it's not coming through.
+Attempting to get it through postman isn't working either.

+I believe the issue was that i forgot to set the server to await a response from the database.
+I can connect and receive data from the database, now I'm just figuring out how to add information.
+I attempted to basically copy Manny's walking skeleton example, but that doesn't seem to be doing anything.

+After googling some methods and trying to same code again, it seems to have just worked and sent the data.
+I'm not quite sure why, but I'm not complaining.
+What may have been the issue is potentially using the wrong route when posting on postman, but I'm sure I checked that.